 by Katie Brazerol

-I never really understood the appeal of wordless books until I was a parent.
-In case you don’t know, a wordless book is any book that contains pictures with few or no words.
+A wordless book is any book that contains pictures with few or no words.
+I never really understood the appeal until I was a parent.
 My son had just turned one year old and I was in my first year of doing child care.
 I had only a couple of wordless books in my library.

 Now that my kids are older, I find that we still have a use for wordless books.
 They have come in handy for strengthening writing and story structure.
 When my kids become stumped on an imaginative writing assignment, I check out a wordless book from the library for them to “read.”
 I ask them to describe the main characters, create a problem, give suggestions for how to fix the problem, and think of a satisfying ending.
 I can push them to think of stronger describing words and actions.
 For example, if my daughter says “The girl ran away from the dragon,” I can ask, “What could you say instead of run?
 Can you describe how the dragon looked and acted so I can picture it in my head?”

 Wordless books can be an asset for any age level, so check out some of the following titles at your local library and ask your kids to “read” to you!

 by Jez Alborough